Energy Dissipation Preserving Physics Informed Neural Network for Allen-Cahn Equations: Introduction

-where $u$ denotes the concentration of one the species of the alloy, known as the phase state between materials, $\epsilon$ represents the small interfacial length during the phase separation process, and $\mu(u)$ is the non--negative mobility function.
-As $\epsilon$ tends towards zero, it forms boundaries between the two stable phrases $u=\pm 1$, which is a process known as phase separation.
+and appropriate boundary conditions such as the Dirichlet, Neumann, or periodic boundary condition.
+Here, $u$ denotes the concentration of one the species of the alloy, known as the phase state between materials, on a bounded domain $\Omega \subset \mathbb{R}^d$ ($d=1,2,3$) with the Lipschitz boundary $\partial \Omega$, $\epsilon$ represents the small interfacial length during the phase separation process, and $\mu(u)$ is the non--negative mobility function.
 Moreover, the nonlinear $f(u)$ is the derivative of a free energy functional $F(u)$, which is characterized by logarithmic or polynomial functions.
 The logarithmic free energy potential (see, e.g., \cite{JWBarrett_JFBlowey_HGarcke_2000}) can be formulated as

 where $\theta$ and $\theta_c$ are absolute and transition temperatures, respectively.
 The derivative of the logarithmic free energy potential is then equivalent to

 On the other hand, the polynomial free energy potential, also called as quartic double--well, is an approximation of the logarithmic ones when the temperature $\theta$ closes to $\theta_c$, formulated as follows